ccfwd/ccfwd/README.md

 # Hi there 👋!
 This is my Computer Coach Profile Example
-#### I am a front-end developer who is...

-Touring musician turned developer who is passionate about clean code and interactive apps.
+#### I am a front-end developer who is passionate about clean code and interactive apps.

 #### Skills: REACT / JS / HTML / CSS / WORDPRESS / FIGMA / UX+UI